werfyg/astar-docs/docs/about/token-economics/economics.md

 ## dApps Staking

-DApps Staking is an original scheme that Astar Network core team invented and only the Astar ecosystem supports this feature in the Polkadot ecosystem.
+DApps Staking is an novel scheme invented by the Astar Network core team.
+Only the Astar provides this benefit in the Polkadot ecosystem as a whole.
 Astar Network aims to be the leading dApps hub on Polkadot Network.
-Hence, we prepared incentives for dApps developers to make smart contracts on Astar Network.
+Hence, we prepared incentives for dApp developers to build smart contracts on Astar Network.

 dApps Staking is a simple but strong mechanism.
 Astar token holders can stake Astar tokens on dApps they like and want to support.
 By doing so, the staker earns Astar tokens from block rewards.
-In addition to that, dApps developers get rewards based on the amount staked on them.
-In general, application developers on Astar Network receive Astar tokens by making smart contracts or infrastructure for Astar Network community.
-We intend to make it a  sustainable and decentralized grant mechanism.
+In addition, dApp developers get rewards based on the amount staked on them.
+Accordingly, developers building on Astar Network receive Astar tokens for making smart contracts or infrastructure for Astar Network community.
+We intend to make it a  sustainable and decentralized crowdfunding mechanism.

 ## Transactions